 Seeing C output

-The simulator tries to be a PIC32 processor, and PIC32 processors aren’t
+The simulator tries to be a PIC32 processor, but PIC32 processors aren’t

 connected to 1280p monitors.